std::out_ptr_t

 (since C++23) | |

-is used to adapt types such as smart pointers for foreign functions that output their results via a Pointer*
+out_ptr_t is used to adapt types such as smart pointers for foreign functions that output their results via a Pointer* (usually T** for some object type T) or void**

 - a

-within it and providing a void* object, where thePointer
+Pointerwithin it and providing a void* object, where thePointeror void*

 Template parameters